What Does Going Into Administration Mean?

 A CVA – a formal payment plan for the Company to settle outstanding creditors.

-The Company must make payments on time and in full, as per the agreement and creditors need to adhere to the payment plan.
+The Company must make payments on time and in full, as per the agreement, and creditors must adhere to the payment plan.

 Creditors’ Voluntary Liquidation (CVL)